 • Several foods (for example: baked potatoes, sausages, egg yolks, and some fruits) are tightly covered by a skin or membrane.
-Steam can build up under the membrane during cooking, causing the food to burst.
+This can cause the food to burst from steam building up in them during cooking.
 To relieve the pressure and to prevent bursting, pierce these foods before cooking with a fork, cocktail pick, or toothpick.